serverless/compose/README.md

 - `serverless-compose info` to view all services outputs
 - `serverless-compose remove` to remove all services
+- `serverless-compose refresh-outputs` to refresh outputs of all services
 - `serverless-compose logs` to fetch logs from **all functions across all services**

 For example, it is possible to tail logs for all functions at once: